interactiveknowledge/imu-api-php/README.md

     The advantage of using a search alias is that once the alias is registered a simple name can be used to specify a more complex `OR` search.

-1.
-    To add more than one alias at a time, build an associative array of names and columns and call the `addSearchAliases` method:
+1. To add more than one alias at a time, build an associative array of names and columns and call the `addSearchAliases` method:

-    ```
+    ```[php]
     $aliases = array
     (
         'keywords' => 'SummaryData;CatSubjects_tab;NotNotes',